How to Stop Paying Rent and Own Your Own Home Instead

 Why should you buy now?

-- You could be putting your money into a home
+- You could be putting your money into your own home instead.

-- Uncle Sam gives you substantial tax breaks for being a homeowner.
+- There are tax benefits for being a homeowner.

 But, there are some roadblocks to homeownership too!